FlowFuse/website/src/blog/2024/04/how-to-build-an-application-with-node-red-dashboard-2.md

 ## Installing Flowfuse user addon

-The FlowFuse User Addon is a plugin developed for Dashboard 2.0, leveraging the FlowFuse API to access logged in user's information at Dashboard 2.0.
+The FlowFuse User Addon is a plugin developed for Dashboard 2.0, that levereges the FlowFuse API to access logged in user's information at Dashboard 2.0.
 For detailed information refer to the [Exploring the FlowFuse User Addon](/blog/2024/04/displaying-logged-in-users-on-dashboard/#exploring-the-flowfuse-user-addon) and make sure to install it.

 ## Enabling FlowFuse user authentication